projectchrono/chrono/doxygen/documentation/module_fea/manual_fea.md

 - a @ref chrono::fea::ChMesh object that contains elements and nodes

-- some nodes, from the @ref chrono::fea::ChNodeFEA classes.
+- some nodes, from the classes *derived* from @ref chrono::fea::ChNodeFEAbase.

-- the elements, from the @ref chrono::fea::ChElement classes.
+- the elements, from the classes *derived* from @ref chrono::fea::ChElementBase.

 Note, however, that one can also use some of the @ref chrono::ChLink objects to constraint nodes to other nodes or to chrono::ChBody objects.